 - Double-click on the mixed - lines layer to open its Layer Properties dialog.
 You should see tabs, along the left side, similar to what you would find in the same dialog in ArcMap.

-The Style tab is where you'd go to change the way a layer is symbolized.
-Note the pick list at the top of the Style dialog which provides Single Symbol, Categorized and Graduated options, etc.
+The Symbology tab is where you'd go to change the way a layer is symbolized.
+Note the pick list at the very top of the dialog which provides Single Symbol, Categorized and Graduated options, etc.

 The Actions tab provides functionality similar to ArcMap's Hyperlink settings for launching external applications to view data found in the attribute table such as images and URLs.